JEFworks-Lab/jefworks-lab.github.io/join.md

     <div id="collapseOne" class="collapse" aria-labelledby="headingOne" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
-We are always looking for highly motivated and independent post-docs interested in furthering their careers in academia as well as developing new skills for transition into industry.
+We are always looking for highly motivated post-docs interested in furthering their careers in academia as well as developing new skills for transition into industry.
 If you are interested in a post-doc position, we recommend this guide:

 1. Email Prof. Fan with the subject line “Post-doc Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are, where you are currently studying / what you are currently working on, and why you are interested in this lab.
 This serves as your ‘cover letter.’
-- A copy of your CV
+- A copy of your CV (with the filename as [your last name]\_[your first name]\_CV.pdf)
 - Optional: The following filled out [Individual Development Plan (IDP) interview form](/assets/docs/interview_form.docx)
 - Contact information (both email and phone number) for 2 to 4 references
 If Prof. Fan does not respond within a week, candidates are highly encouraged to followup and email again.